-Health Promotion (formerly Community Health) provides outreach, and education on a variety of health topics.
-We collaborate with student groups and campus departments in providing programs and services that positively influence student health.
-Our workshops are delivered upon request to student groups or organizations and in the residence halls.
+Health Promotion (formerly Community Health) provides outreach and education on a variety of health topics.
+We support students in learning skills to make informed decisions about their health to help them succeed while in school and beyond.
+Health Promotion collaborates with student groups and campus departments in providing programs and services that positively influence student health.
+Our workshops can be requested by student groups, residence halls and other campus organizations.

 The National College Health Assessment (NCHA) survey identified stress, getting sick, sleep, anxiety, depression, internet use, relationships, ADHD and alcohol and other drug use as the top health issues impacting CU students.
-At Health Promotion, our services encompass stress, illness prevention, sleep, alcohol and other drug use, sexual health, nutrition, social and emotional wellness, and self-image.
+At Health Promotion, we use NCHA data to support our outreach and prevention efforts.

 Our initiatives and programs include: